-In Microservice ecosystem, usually cross-cutting concerns such as service discovery, service-to-service and origin-to-service security, observability and resiliency etc., are deployed via shared asset such as an API gateway or ESB.
+In the Microservice ecosystem, usually cross-cutting concerns such as service discovery, service-to-service, and origin-to-service security, observability and resiliency, etc., are deployed via shared assets such as an API gateway or ESB.
 As microservice grows in size and complexity, it can become harder to understand and manage.

 - Automatic Load balancing

-- Fine-grained control of traffic behaviour with routing rules, retries, failovers etc.,
+- Fine-grained control of traffic behavior with routing rules, retries, failovers, etc.,

 - Pluggable policy layer

 - Configuration API supporting access controls, rate limits, and quotas

 - Service monitoring with automatic metrics, logs, and traces for all traffic

 - Secure service to service communication